eramdam/damien.zone/src/drafts/2025-15-01-ugly-afternoon.md

 tags: [
   "games",
   "programming",
-  "balatro"
+  "Balatro"
 ]
 description: "I've made a Balatro mod that adds the touch controls of the iOS version on PC.
-It's available to download at https://github.com/eramdam/sticky-fingers!
+It's called \"Sticky Fingers\" and is available to download on https://github.com/eramdam/sticky-fingers!
 This post will is mostly about the process of making the mod itself."
 image: /img/blog/balatro-touch/balatro-touch-mode.webp
 ---

 ![](/img/blog/balatro-touch/balatro-touch-mode.webp)

 _TL;DR: I've made a Balatro mod that adds the touch controls of the iOS version on PC.
-It's available to download [here](https://github.com/eramdam/sticky-fingers)!
+It's called "Sticky Fingers" and is available to download on https://github.com/eramdam/sticky-fingers!
 This post will is mostly about the process of making the mod itself._

 ## How I got here

 If you're reading this, I probably do not need to explain [Balatro](https://www.playbalatro.com/) to you.
 To say I got _into_ this game would be an understatement.
 According to Steam, I've spent **210 hours** playing it last year and I expect to spend half of that amount playing it in the next year.
 The game's good, turns out.

 Balatro released on PC in February 2024, Mac in March, and got an official mobile port in September of the same year.
 And that mobile port is great!
-I'm an iOS user so I can only judge it there but outside the UI being a _bit_ hard to read on my iPhone 13 Pro <small>(I can't imagine how it must be on something smaller)</small>, it rules.
-Great use of the haptic engine and most importantly... great touch controls!
+Great use of the haptic engine and most importantly… great touch controls!

 If you don't know what I'm talking about, here's a little recording showing them off:

 {% video "/img/blog/balatro-touch/balatro-touch-ios.mp4" "Balatro on iOS and its touch controls to buy/sell/use cards" %}

-After playing the game on iOS a bunch, I've come to really like those controls and I would often miss it when playing on my Mac.
+After playing the game on iOS a bunch, I've come to really like those controls and would often miss them when playing on my Mac.

-So I did the reasonable thing...Hoping that _someone_ ported those controls to the desktop version of Balatro.
+So I did the reasonable thing… Hoping that _someone_ ported those controls to the desktop version of Balatro.

-Until I got fed up with waiting and asked myself: "How hard could it be, really?"
+Until I got fed up with waiting and asked myself: ✨ "How hard could it be, really?" ✨

 Not _that_ hard, but not easy either, it turns out!

 ## Background

-If you are unaware, Balatro is a game written using the [LÖVE](https://love2d.org/) framework in [Lua](https://www.lua.org/) and more importantly... the code of the game is available on the file system when you buy it!
+If you are unaware, Balatro is a game written using the [LÖVE](https://love2d.org/) framework in [Lua](https://www.lua.org/) and more importantly… the code of the game is available on the file system when you buy it!
 All of it, neither obfuscated nor minified!
 This is, obviously, very convenient when it comes to making mods ([of which there are many](https://github.com/jie65535/awesome-balatro)), and it greatly simplified what I wanted to do.

 The plan was "simple":
 1. get the Balatro PC/Mac source code